dsalomoni/bdp2-2022/containers/README.md

 Remember to change the VM1 security group appropriately or you won't be able to connect to portainer.

 __Note that the unibo wireless network may block outgoing traffic to port 9000__.
-In this case, you would not be able to open the Portainer web change.
-Possible workarounds: change the port exposed by VM1 to port 80 with the `-p` flag above, or connect to the internet through another wireless network.
+In this case, you would not be able to open the Portainer web page.
+Possible workarounds: change the port exposed by VM1 to port 80 with the `-p` flag above, or connect to the Internet through another network.

 ## Run mypi.py in a container